Childhood Memories - A Personal Reflection by Michael Klerck

 up with my favourite pastime of sticking my fingers in her ears and sitting

-on her when she carried pups, and faithful enough to sleep under my pram and
+on her, and faithful enough to sleep under my pram and

 growl at anyone who came near.
 The island, as you can imagine, was her

-paradise - rabbits or wild hares and birds to chase but never catch.
+paradise - rabbits or wild hares and birds to chase but seldom catch.

 All the inhabitants on Robben